Welcome to Master Craft Finishers

 Military Durability Testing

-Questions Regarding Military and Aerospace Finish
+Questions Regarding Military Finishes

-Top questions related to Military and Aerospace coating
+Top questions related to Military coatings

 Since the 1970’s Master Craft has been refining its technical abilities within military coatings.
 For decades we have processed everything from historical specs that never change to the most cutting-edge processes and coating available.
-This range allows us to advise our customer on best practices for virtually any time of military project.
+This range allows us to advise our customer on best practices for virtually any type of military project.
 These are some of the common question we receive in regards to military coatings.

 For processes that require extreme durability customers often spec MIL-DTL-5541 – Type 1 Class 1A (gold).
-For high durability but with a light enough coating for conductivity customer often spec Type 1 Class 3 (gold) provides superior corrosion resistance and is typically used for aerospace and military applications.
+For high durability but with a light enough coating for conductivity customer often spec Type 1 Class 3 (gold) providing superior corrosion resistance and is typically used for aerospace and military applications.

 Types of Chemical Films